 Anna drops the bomb that Spears is dying.
 Spears doesn’t deny it, he just rambles about heaven and hell, and the fact that the outcome is already set.

 We then get a flashback to Anna in the hall outside where the Zombie noises were coming from.
 Did she hear Spears inside?
 Was he bitten?
 Or is she convinced he’s dying because of his cough?
 None of it is clear.

 Rose basically tells Spears that her daughter is her only concern, and the only reason to live.
 She doesn’t care about Spears or Boone, end of story.
 I think it was her way of apologizing to Spears for leaving him behind when he was shot – but it is also a declaration of future intent, which would worry me a little if I was with her and I wasn’t her daughter.

 We now cut back to where we were at the beginning of the episode.
 Rose is in the kitchen, waiting for her cakes to finish when she hears a gunshot.
 When she rushes in, Anna is standing by the table and Spears is dead.

 The last thing Anna says is, “We’re leaving.”

 Apparently when Anna says its time to go, its time to go.
 Screw the fact that its cold and night time, they head out, leaving the lodge behind.

 This was one of the parts I liked at first, because Boone makes a run for it as soon as he gets a chance.
-They could have shot him, but what purpose would it have met other than making noise and telling anyone and everything around them they were there.
+They could have shot him, but what purpose would it have served other than making noise and telling anyone and everything around them they were there?